rositca-yancheva/friday-finance/dev-fullstack/README.md

 If you can provide a link to a public GitHub repository with a well written `README.md`, all good.
 No need to deploy it anywhere (unless you really want to do that to show something special).
 During the meeting we'll arrange with you after the challenge, you will show us the solution by sharing your screen, so the deploy really doesn't matter.

-Please, just send your challenge results to [jobs@joinairbank.com](mailto:jobs@joinairbank.com) in case you arrived here by yourself, or to your person of touch at Airbank.
+Please, just send your challenge results to [jobs@fridayfinance.com](mailto:jobs@fridayfinance.com) in case you arrived here by yourself, or to your person of touch at Friday Finance.

 ### Do I need to use all that transactions in the CSV file?!